MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 | [PromptForDownloadLocation](https://docs.microsoft.com/deployedge/microsoft-edge-policies#promptfordownloadlocation)   | Automatically saves files to the Downloads folder, rather than asking users where to save the file.
 This simplifies the browsing experience.                                                                                                                             | 0                 |

 > [!IMPORTANT]
-> Deployable progressive web apps (PWA) are not currently supported on the Windows 10 Team operating system.
-Note also that the Microsoft Edge policy setting [WebAppInstallForceList](https://docs.microsoft.com/en-us/deployedge/microsoft-edge-policies#webappinstallforcelist) is not supported on Surface Hub.
+> Deployable progressive web apps (PWAs) are not currently supported on the Windows 10 Team operating system.
+Note also that the Microsoft Edge policy setting [WebAppInstallForceList](https://docs.microsoft.com/deployedge/microsoft-edge-policies#webappinstallforcelist) is not supported on Surface Hub.

-### Configure Microsoft Edge policies
+### Configure Microsoft Edge policy settings

 Use [Microsoft Edge browser policies](https://docs.microsoft.com/deployedge/microsoft-edge-policies) to configure browser settings in Microsoft Edge.
 These policies can be applied using: